 Students may change rooms only with prior written authorization from the Hall Director.
 Unauthorized room changes or failure to move out of a room at a designated time may result in being required to move back to their authorized assignment and/or disciplinary action.

 The room deposit is a guarantee against cancellation of the residential agreement, termination of residency prior to full semester payment, property damages and other possible charges that may accrue during residency.
-Although normally refundable, the entire room deposit, or a portion thereof as appropriate depending on the circumstances, is subject to forfeiture under the following conditions:
+If you are eligible for a refund of your deposit you will receive it 4 to 8 weeks after the add/drop period of the following semester Although normally refundable, the entire room deposit, or a portion thereof as appropriate depending on the circumstances, is subject to forfeiture under the following conditions:

 b) Failure of the student to claim his/her room by 7:00am on the first day of classes